 The competition for the renter is high and naturally you want to rent your home quickly.
 Smart landlords are making investments in their properties that will cause them to stand out.
 Renting a home is no different that selling one.
 Your prospective renter wants the same things a buyer will!
 They are looking at the property as a home and the winner will often reflect the owner who recognizes the importance of spending funds to keep their properties competitive.

 Just like a home seller, spending funds on the wrong improvements is a mistake to be avoided.
 The problem is how does an owner know what will be successful?
-What works in Florida is probably entirely different from Indiana.
 You need somebody who recognizes what will lease your home in the local community.
 This is one of the huge benefits of hiring a leasing company.

 We can make some suggestions that are universal.

 If you want to get people inside your perfect rental, you need to spend money on the exterior.
 The landscape needs to be well maintained.
 This does not mean lots of landscape, it means whatever exists is well maintained.
 Additionally, overgrown landscaping distracts from the entrance and can also be a safety hazard.
 Too little landscape is a different problem.
 Invest in making your home look like something that you would stop and take a look at if you were looking to rent.

 I get frustrated when I walk into a home that is dirty.
 Sometimes, a home has to be cleaned more frequently and I would not avoid keeping a cleaning staff ready to go.
 Again, make the standards the same you would use if you needed a place to live.
 Cleanliness is often given as a primary factor to rent a home quickly.